 everything to God in prayer!

 Many precious children of God are suffering physical or spiritual weakness, but they seem unable to make a connection with God for their healing.
 Yet, James was speaking to all of the saints when he wrote: “Is anyone among you sick?
-Let him call for the elders of the Assembly, and let them pray for him, anointing him with oil in the name of the Lord, and the prayer of faith will heal the sick, and the Lord will raise him up; moreover, if he have committed sins, they shall be forgiven him” (5:14—15).
+Let him call for the elders of the congregation, and let them pray for him, anointing him with oil in the name of the Lord, and the prayer of faith will heal the one who is sick, and the Lord will raise him up; moreover, if he have committed sins, they will be forgiven him” (5:14–15).

 In order to possess this needed strength, one must first possess the Author of strength; he must know Strength Himself.
-King David declared, “I will love you, O LORD, my strength” (Ps.
+King David declared, “I love you, O Lord, my strength” (Ps.
 18:1).
-Likewise, Jeremiah cried, “O LORD, my strength” (Jer.
-16:19).
-In Exodus 15:2, Moses and the children of Israel sang, “The LORD is my strength.”
+Likewise, Jeremiah cried, “O Lord, my strength” (16:19).
+In Exodus 15:2, Moses and the children of Israel sang, “The Lord is my strength.”
 Amen!
-After failing God and sinning with Uriah’s wife, David cried aloud to God, “My strength fails because of my iniquity” (Ps.
+After failing God and sinning with Uriah’s wife, David cried aloud to God, “My strength has failed because of my sin” (Ps.
 31:10).
 What a picture of many today!
 Think of the thousands of whom it can truthfully be said, “You have a reputation that you are alive, but you are dead” (Rev. 3:1).
 May that phrase never apply to you, my dear Reader.
-May you never hear the LORD speak of you as He once lamented concerning His efforts for Israel, “I have labored for nothing.
+May you never hear the Lord speak of you as He once lamented concerning His efforts for Israel, “I have labored for nothing.
 I have spent my strength in vain” (Isa.
 49:4).

 No doubt, in the hearts of many believers today lies this statement and question of the Psalmist (43:2), “You are the God of my strength.
-Why do you cast me off?
-Why go I mourning because of the oppression of the enemy?”
+Why have you rejected me?
+Why must I walk about mourning because of the oppression of the enemy?”
 Sometimes we fail to understand that trials are heaven-sent opportunities to build strength, and it is God’s will to give us strength to believe Him for our healing.
 He wills weakness upon none.
 He is our Friend.
-Isaiah tells us why we are oppressed of the enemy: “Because you have not been mindful of the Rock of your strength” (Isa.
+Isaiah tells us why we are oppressed of the enemy: “Because you have not remembered the Rock of your strength” (Isa.
 17:10).
 Let us not get our minds off God and lose confidence in God’s doing for us what He has faithfully promised to do.

 Remember, God has said, “My strength is perfected in weakness” (2Cor.
 12:9).
 Beloved, kneel right where you are and ask God to renew your strength, so that you may travel again in the greatness of His power.
 This is what you want.
 This is the step one must take when one finds his strength gone, and he is spiritually crippled.
 Oh, to learn the precious lesson of renewing our strength in the Lord!
-Arise from your knees now and say with our friend, David, “The LORD is the strength of my life.
-Of whom shall I be afraid?”
+Arise from your knees now and say with our friend, David, “The Lord is the strength of my life; of whom shall I be afraid?”
 (Ps.
 27:1).
-And again David prayed, “The LORD is my strength and my shield.
-My heart trusted in Him, and I am helped.
-Therefore, my heart greatly rejoices, and with my song will I praise Him” (Ps.
+And again David prayed, “The Lord is my strength and my shield.
+My heart trusted in Him, and I was helped, and my heart exults, and with my song, I give Him thanks” (Ps.
 28:7).

-Now, we pray for the other weak members among us, those especially who are sick and weak in faith, as the Psalmist has said, “The LORD is their strength, and He is the saving strength of His anointed” (28:8).
-Once more, let us pray with David as he labored in prayer with a burden for others after being renewed himself in the strength of the LORD, “Save your people, and bless your inheritance.
-Feed them also, and lift them up forever” (Ps.
+Now, we pray for the other weak members among us, those especially who are sick and weak in faith, as the Psalmist has said, “The Lord is their strength, even the saving strength of His anointed” (28:8).
+Once more, let us pray with David as he labored in prayer with a burden for others after being renewed himself in the strength of the Lord, “Save your people, and bless your inheritance, and feed them, and lift them up forever!”
+(Ps.
 28:9).
 Amen!
 May God bless you and keep you healthy and happy.

 by John David Clark, Sr.